Shyamnaveenraj/Implementation-of-Decision-Tree-Regressor-Model-for-Predicting-the-Salary-of-the-Employee/README.md

 ## Program:
 Program to implement the Decision Tree Regressor Model for Predicting the Salary of the Employee.

-Developed by: Shyam Nveen Raj m
+Developed by: Shyam Naveen Raj M

 RegisterNumber:212221230099